spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### .NET Core Update

-Tooling for the GDK, in particular the code generator and deployment launcher, has been updated to use [.NET Core SDK v3.1.302](https://dotnet.microsoft.com/download/dotnet-core/3.1).
-To update, download and install the new version from the link provided.
+The GDK, in particular the code generator and deployment launcher, has been updated to use [.NET Core SDK v3.1.3xx](https://dotnet.microsoft.com/download/dotnet-core/3.1).

+To update, download and install the new version from the link provided above.

 ## From `0.3.7` to `0.3.8`